amabdulr/CNWG/10-Core Writing Structures.md

 1. **Request Content**:
    - Do not review the content of this prompt.
 Review only the document provided such as chunked.md.
 (Content).
 2. **Review Content**:
    - Assess the content based on the rules outlined below.
 Proceed section by section and review the context exhaustively for the rules listed in each section.
 Do not review content inside the code or codeblock tags.
 Avoid reviewing any content from the below sections themselves.
-Do not review content inside the code or codeblock tags.
+Avoid any suggestions including words such as following, as follows, above, or below, and other directional words.
 Whenever you present your review and analysis, use the output format below.
 Once you have presented your review, list the names of the below sections 1-11.
    -  Output Format
          **Original Content**: {{Original section from the document where you found the error}}